 Todd graduated from Illinois State University in 1992 with a Bachelor’s of Science degree in Public Relations and a Minor in Political Science.
 He served as a Congressional Aide for Congressman Thomas Ewing for four years before starting a career in communications at radio stations in central Illinois.
 Prior to joining the IALF, Todd served as the Government and Public Affairs Manager with the McLean County Chamber of Commerce in Bloomington, Illinois

 As Development Director, Debi coordinates the fundraising and operational aspects of the IALF.

 For more than 30 years prior to joining the IALF, Debi owned her own retail floral and gift shop.
 She has served on the board of the Illinois State Florist Association as President, Vice President, Treasurer, and financial manager.
 She was named to the Illinois State Florist Hall of Fame in 2005.
 She has served her community on the board of the Macomb Chamber of Commerce, Chamber Ambassador Committee, and as a member of the Western Illinois University Athletic board.

-Nicole Solberg, Administrative Assist.
+Nicole Solberg, Alumni Director

 In the position of Administrative Assistant Nicole contributes to the development and execution of the foundation’s educational seminars, alumni relations, and the overall functions of the office.